 Most maps are available for check out and for inter-library loan to other libraries.

 The Georgia Tech library has several print resources for practical GIS and remote sensing applications.
-Most of these materials can be found on the 3rd floor West at the call numbers G70.2 and G70.3.
 Useful subject headings include "geographic information systems", "remote sensing", and "geodatabases", and call numbers G70.2 and G70.3